Scifabric/pybossa/doc/user/overview.rst

 Finally, you need to make sure that every file inside the bucket that you want to use in a task has a *public* link too.
 Go to the bucket content and select the files.
 Then click on "Actions" and select "Make Public".
-Your files will now be visible for everyone, including a PyBossa server.
+Your files will now be visible for everyone, including a PYBOSSA server.

 |
 .. image:: http://i.imgur.com/AHBVQCk.png